marlon-gg/marlon-gg/README.md

 # Marlon Garcia – DevOps & Python Developer

 Welcome to my GitHub!
-I'm a passionate backend and DevOps developer with a focus on cloud-native architectures, Python microservices, and scalable infrastructure.
-I enjoy building practical solutions that streamline workflows and optimize processes, and I love exploring new technologies that challenge me to grow.
+I'm a passionate backend and DevOps developer focused on **cloud-native architectures**, **Python microservices**, and **scalable infrastructure**.
+I enjoy building practical solutions that streamline workflows and optimize processes, and I’m constantly exploring new technologies to challenge myself.

 ---